lubeda/EspHoMaTriXv2/README.md

 You can also specify an URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

+The [icons](awtrix.blueforcer.de/icons) and [animations](https://awtrix.blueforcer.de/animations) from the awtrix and atrix-light could be used, but have to be scaled down to 8x32 or 8x8 pixels.
+Check the licence befor using them!

 There are maximum 90 icons possible.

 ***Sample***